KyrietS/trex/docs/README.md

 enum class RenderMode
 {
     DEFAULT,
-    SDF
+    SDF,
+    LCD
 };
 ```
 * `DEFAULT` - Rasterize the text with the default, grayscale FreeType renderer.
+The bitmap will have 1-byte color channel.
 * `SDF` - rasterize the text with the SDF renderer.
 You will need a fragment shader to display the text properly.
+The bitmap will have 1-byte color channel.
+* `LCD` - rasterize the text with the subpixel renderer.
+The bitmap will have 3 color channels and the bitmap will be in RGB format.

 ## AtlasBitmap
 Represents a bitmap of the atlas.